Other energy companies reviews

 You can submit meter readings as usual or, if you have a smart meter, British Gas will be able to read it.

 If you were in debt to Sainsbury’s Energy, it should have moved to your British Gas account.
 The same should have happened if you’re in credit.

 Sainsbury's Energy electricity sources

-It’s offering a 12-month fixed deal and says it will match 100% of your electricity usage with power generated from renewable sources.
+Sainsbury’s Energy states that it will match 100% of your electricity use with power generated from renewable sources, subject to availability.
 But it states that ‘there are no added environmental benefits to this tariff’.